 Vermilion's Netherlands assets consist of 28 onshore concessions (100% operated) and 17 offshore concessions (non-operated).
 Production consists primarily of natural gas with a small amount of associated natural gas liquids.
-Vermilion's total land position in the Netherlands covers 1,604,206 (844,409 net) acres at an average 53% working interest, of which 90% is undeveloped.
-Vermilion had 99 (40.7 net) producing conventional natural gas wells as at December 31, 2022.
+Vermilion's total land position in the Netherlands covers 1,604,206 (844,409 net) acres at an average 54% working interest, of which 90% is undeveloped.
+Vermilion had 80 (32.7 net) producing conventional natural gas wells as at December 31, 2023.

-During 2022, the Company drilled one (0.5 net) conventional natural gas well in the Netherlands.
-In 2023, Vermilion plans to drill two (1.0 net) conventional natural gas wells and expects that its inventory of potentially high-impact exploration and development opportunities in the Netherlands will maintain or moderately grow the Company's production base in the country.
+During 2023, the Company drilled two (1.0 net) conventional natural gas well in the Netherlands.
+In 2024, we plan to mitigate declines through maintenance capital spending.
+Vermilion expects that its inventory of potentially high-impact exploration and development opportunities in the Netherlands will maintain or moderately grow the Company's production base in the country.